 label: histone deacetylase activity, hydrolytic mechanism

-description: Class II zinc-dependent histone deacetylase activity
+description: Class II zinc-dependent hydrolytic histone deacetylase activity by Hda1

 supported_by: